Making Content Accessible

 Note that I’m using absolute_bounds_for_obj here, because the bounds we’re interested in are the absolute coordinates on the screen, after any transformations like translate.

-However, there is another complication: it may not be that node.layout_object is set; for example, text nodes do not have one.And that’s ok, because I chose not to set bounds at all for these nodes, as they are not focusable.
+However, there is another complication: it may be that node.layout_object is not set; for example, text nodes do not have one.And that’s OK, because I chose not to set bounds at all for these nodes, as they are not focusable.
 Likewise, nodes with inline layout generally do not.
 So we need to walk up the tree to find the parent with a BlockLayout and union all text nodes in all LineLayouts that are children of the current node.
-And because there can be multiple LineLayouts and text nodes, the bounds needs to be an array of skia.Rect objects:
+And because there can be multiple LineLayouts and text nodes, the bounds need to be in an array of skia.Rect objects:

 class AccessibilityNode: